5k-mirrors/poe-live-search-manager/README.md

 - Make sure Path of Exile runs in Windowed mode
 - See if the "Test notification" on the Settings screen works.
 If it does, it's most likely an issue with Windows notification settings.
-- Turn off "Focus assist" or add PoE Sniper to priority apps
+- Turn off "Focus assist" or add the app to priority apps
 - Turn on "Get notifications from apps and other senders" in Notification settings
-- Turn on notifications for PoE Sniper in Notification settings
+- Turn on notifications for the app in Notification settings
 - Enable notification sound in Sound settings
 - Search for further notification settings according to your Windows version